 Change P2603L3 as follows:

-5) Use the temporal key, AAD, nonce, and MPDU data to form the cipher text and MIC.
+5) Use the temporal key, AAD, nonce, and MPDU data to form the cipher text and the encrypted MIC.
 This step is known as CCM originator processing.

 Change P2603L5 as follows:

 6) Form the encrypted MPDU by combining the original MPDU header, the CCMP header, the